mingjutsai/BSig/README.md

 # BSig
-The breast cancer prediction method BSig identifies circulating miRNA signatures to distinguishe breast cancer from healthy individuals.
+Central to BSig's functionality is the integration of miRNA expression profile data from both breast cancer (BC) patients and healthy individuals.
+Using this feature, users can use miRNA expression profiles from unidentified samples.
+BSig then provides a prediction score for each input miRNA profile, ranging from 0 to 1.
+Higher scores suggest a greater likelihood of pathogenicity, while lower scores are indicative of a healthy status.
+This interactive capability underscores the practical utility of BSig in real-world diagnostic scenarios.

 ## Input Data
 miRNA expression with CSV format.
-User can put their in-house miRNA expression into csv file.
+User can put their in-house miRNA expression into a CSV file.
 [BSig_example_input.csv](input/BSig_example_input.csv)

 ## Getting start